pa-nik/SP23-HSCI-234/README.md

 ### class 09

 [9.1 Inheritance & Polymorphism](class09/9.1-inheritance-polymorphism) - inheritance and polymorphism in OOP
-[9.2 String as Sequence](class09/9.2-string-sequence) - using square brackets and slicing syntax with strings
+[9.2 String as Sequence](class09/9.2-string-sequence) - using string sequence items, slicing and methods
+[9.3 List as Sequence](class09/9.3-list-sequence) - using lists, list slicing and methods
 [In-Class Practice](class09/practice-examples)
 [Space Invaders V2](class09/space-invaders-v2) -  Template for version 2 of Space Invaders game